recSlayer/type-modeling/README.md

 Please note the important difference between the two parts of this assignment.
 In the first part, you are simulating how Java checks types and resolves method calls in expressions **at compile time**, i.e. for _all possible values_ that might actually show up in that expression whenever the code actually does run.
 In the second part, you are simulating how the interpreter handle individual Python objects **at runtime**.

 In both cases, I have given you a starting structure and tests that show you what you need to implement.
-You **should not modify any of the tests** in this assignment.
+You **should not modify any of the existing tests** in this assignment.
 (Do let me know if you find a mistake, however!)

 ## Problem 0: Java in Python